Hoshitter1/WhatToEatNow/readme.md

 `ngrok http 80`
 ```

-if you have not installed `ngrok`, install wby the command below
+if you have not installed `ngrok`, install by the command below

 ```
 brew cask install ngrok